When you join an Escape Adventures tour in 2023, you will receive a FREE custom sublimated Limited Edition Jersey!

 Las Vegas, NV 89135

-Our mount Bachelor/Crater Lake Road Bike tour is simply unmatched for its smart nuances, expansive dimensions and dynamic layers, as we interpret and experience the best wilderness stretched across Oregon’s bejeweled interior.
+Our Mt.
+Bachelor/Crater Lake Road Bike tour is unmatched in interpreting and experiencing the best wilderness stretched across Oregon’s diverse interior.

-Bachelor and the adjacent 1.8-million acre Deschutes National Forest wield a fantastic array of outstanding, yet little used backcountry roads, scenic routes and historic byways.
-Crossing three Oregon counties, the wilderness on the Cascades’ eastern shadow nurtures sublime waterfalls and huge stands of soul stirring evergreens.
+Bachelor and the adjacent Deschutes National Forest contain a fantastic array of outstanding, little-used backcountry roads.
+Crossing three Oregon counties, we’ll find that the wilderness here shelters glittering waterfalls amongst the big evergreens.

 Day 1: Meet-up in Eugene, Oregon (pop.
-168,916): Portland’s slightly scruffy little sister.
+168,916).
 From the south end of the Willamette Valley, roughly two hours south of Portland, we shuttle to Butte Falls.
 The biggest little town in Oregon, Butte Falls (pop.
 400) is built around a gorgeous, terraced waterfall.
 Our first stage egresses from Butte Falls, about 40-miles northeast of Medford, towards Prospect: a sweet little hamlet edging the Rogue River; better known as the gateway to Crater Lake.
-Interpreting the terrain before us—lush alpine meadows beneath dense, unbroken forest, Western hemlock to Giant Yellow cedar to majestic Douglas fir—we gain a visual cue of the once-a-century cataclysmic volcanic activity that rocks this wet, green region.
+Here we find lush alpine meadows beneath dense, unbroken forest, Western hemlock to Giant Yellow cedar to majestic Douglas fir—we gain a visual cue of the once-a-century cataclysmic volcanic activity that rocks this wet, green region.
 After our warm-up/get acquainted ride, we overnight in at the historic Prospect Hotel.
 A nationally registered 10-room b&b dinner house, Teddy Roosevelt, Zane Grey and Jack London vacationed here en route to Crater Lake.
 A short stroll from the Prospect, at the Living Tree Stump monument a stand of Douglas fir trees live communally, nourishing one another amidst a dormant lava flow.
-The monument bears tribute to a stump that has heretofore grafted itself onto a neighbor.

 Day 2: Our next stage wends us from Prospect into 183,224-acre Crater Lake National Park.
 One of the Seven Wonders of the World, Crater Lake is arguably the clearest and bluest lake on Earth, as well amongst the deepest (1949-ft).
 Building out from yesterday, we add a dozen miles; though given all the staggering visual stimuli it’s unlikely you noticed the extra distance.
 Beginning at 4196-ft elevation, Bicycling Magazine hailed our route as “one of the top rides in the US”.
 At the culmination of a terrific ascent, the stage closes out at Crater Lake Lodge.
 For the next two nights we overnight here, swept up in unparalleled views of the lake, and its figurative overlord: 8394-ft Mount Scott.
 Originally constructed by William Gladstone Steel in 1915, Crater Lake Lodge underwent a renovation in 1995.

 Day 3: Call it a seriously big spin around a big, otherworldly blue lake.
-Day Three’s stage is the stuff of an exertive, outdoor epic.
+Day Three’s stage is the stuff of an outdoor epic.
 Circumnavigating the rim or caldera of Crater Lake, the profile of our course is marked by four climbs, peaking out at 7,900-ft.
-On this route, the givens are: 1) you’re gonna’get worked, gloriously; 2) though no less than eight pullouts provide well-spaced interludes or respites; and 3) you’ll quickly realize that there’s no such thing as a ‘best vantage point’ on Crater Lake Drive.
+On this route, the givens are that it’s a strenuous one, and that you’ll quickly realize that there’s no such thing as a ‘best vantage point’ on Crater Lake Drive.
 In sum, it’s all gorgeous.
 Especially so the view finding onto the Cascade Range: which stretches from Southern British Columbia, to here/its midsection and south into Northern California.
 Backdrop to foreground now, in a landscape of endless superlatives even the roadbed stands out.
 Built in 1919, Crater Lake Drive’s stonemasonry and unique engineering were meant to harmonize with its rugged environment.

 Along the western edge of the Lake, give your calves and thighs some recovery time for an optional hike.
 Hiking a mile down to lake level at the Cleetwood Trailhead, a motorboat awaits us.
 Our cruise allows for viewing of Wizard Island, a 755-ft volcanic cinder cone; as well as the ghost ship conjuring volcanic rock formation known as Phantom Island.
 Feeling spry?
 Remount and finish the loop.
 Or van it back to the lodge for superb hors d’oeuvres, a small batch/local beer and decompression on the porch.